-Bernard Butler is a Senior Research Fellow at CONNECT in TSSG, Waterford Institute of Technology (WIT).
+Bernard Butler is a CONNECT Funded Investigator at Waterford Institute of Technology (WIT).

 He was awarded a BSc (Hons) in Applied Maths and Computing from UCC, a MSc in Applied Maths from UCC, a second MSc in Communication Software from WIT and, most recently a PhD from WIT (relating to access control system performance).